Inverse problem regularization with hierarchical variational autoencoders: Introduction

 With the development of deep learning in computer vision, image restoration have known significant progress.
 The most straight-forward way to exploit deep learning for solving image inverse problems is to train a neural network to map degraded images to their clean version in a supervised fashion.
 However, this type of approach requires a large amount of training data, and it lacks flexibility, as one network is needed for each different inverse problem.

 An alternate approach is to use deep latent variable generative models such as GANs or VAEs and to compute the Maximum-a-Posterior (MAP) estimator in the latent space:

 where $\z$ is the latent variable and $G$ is the generative network~\cite{bora2017compressed,menon2020pulse}.
 In~\eqref{eq:map} the likelihood $p\left(\y|G(\z)\right)$ is related to the forward model~\eqref{eq:invprob}, and $p\left(\z\right)$ corresponds to the prior distribution over the latent space.
 After solving~\eqref{eq:map}, the solution of the inverse problem is defined as $\hat{\x}=G\left(\hat{\z}\right)$.
-The latent optimization methods~\eqref{eq:map} provides high-quality solutions that are guaranteed to be in the range of a generative network.
+The latent optimization methods~\eqref{eq:map} provide high-quality solutions that are guaranteed to be in the range of a generative network.
 However, this implies highly non-convex problems~\eqref{eq:map} due to the complexity of the generator and the obtained solutions may lack of consistency with the degraded observation~\cite{Saharia2021}.
 Although the convergence of latent optimization algorithms has been studied in the literature, existing convergence guarantees are either restricted to specific settings, or rely on assumptions that are hard to verify.

-In this work, we propose an algorithm that exploits the strong prior of deep generative model while providing realistic convergence guarantees.
+In this work, we propose an algorithm that exploits the strong prior of a deep generative model while providing realistic convergence guarantees.
 We consider a specific type of deep generative model, the hierarchical variational autoencoder (HVAE).
 HVAE gives state-of-the-art results on image generation benchmarks~\cite{vahdat2020nvae, child2021very,hazami2022efficient,luhman2022optimizing}, and provides an encoder that will be key in the design of our proposed method.

-As HVAE model differs significantly from concurrent models architecture, it is necessary to design algorithms adapted to their specific structure.
+As the HVAE model differs significantly from the architecture of concurrent models, it is necessary to design algorithms adapted to their specific structure.
 The latent space dimension of HVAE is significantly higher than the image dimension.
-Hence, imposing the solution to lie in the image of the generator is not sufficient enough to regularize inverse problems.
+Hence, constraining the solution to lie in the image of the generator is not sufficient enough to regularize inverse problems.
 Indeed, it has been observed that HVAEs can perfectly reconstruct out-of-domain images~\cite{havtorn2021hierarchical}.
 Consequently, we propose to constrain the latent variable of the solution to lie in the high probability area of the HVAE prior distribution.
 This can be done efficiently by controlling the variance of the prior over the latent variables.

 The common practice of optimizing the latent variables of the generative model with backpropagation is impractical due to the high dimensionality of the hierarchical latent space.
 Instead, we exploit the HVAE encoder to define an alternating algorithm~\cite{gonzalez2022solving} to optimize the joint distribution over the image and its latent variable